A little history on how the drip Coffee With Filters came about. In 1908, Germany, Melitta Bentz was thinking of a

 Still one of the top coffee filter, and coffee makers, Melitta products are well known.

 There cone shaped filters have been tested and proven to extract the best flavour from your coffee grinds.

 The paper filters which come in natural and not bleached as many customers prefer them this way, and they also have the white filters that are bleached.

 Filters need to be a certain size and shape, the most common in North America are the cone shaped #2,4 and 6, as well as the basket shaped filters in 8 to 12 cup sizes.

 Typically the paper filters are made from the pulp coming from fast growing trees-Melitta uses Bamboo.

 The filters are made of 20 micrometer wide filaments that allow 10 to 15 micrometer particles to flow through the grounds.

 Also the papers need to be strong enough so they will not tear.

-The resuable metal filters are often not fine enough a metal mesh, and they let micro fine particles of the coffee slip through, along with some of the coffee oils passing.Put these coffee oils will also give a lot of flavours to your brew making it rich and bold.
+The reusable metal filters are often not fine enough a metal mesh, and they let micro fine particles of the coffee slip through, along with some of the coffee oils passing.Put these coffee oils will also give a lot of flavours to your brew making it rich and bold.

 If you have ever used a French Press for your coffee, you will often notice there is sediment left on the bottom of your cup, and the metal filters do much the same leaving you with a rich flavoured coffee, and a bit of sediment.

 The metal filters need to be removed and most of the grinds taken out, and given a good rinsing before using again.

-The paper filters are able to stop the micro fine coffee particles, and some of the oils too.
+The paper coffee filters are able to stop the micro fine coffee particles, and some of the oils too.

 So coffee put through a paper filter is often more sweet with a fruity taste.